DevMountain/ecommerce/README.md

 ## The domain
 ----

-Most of the time in industry you are handed pretty vague requirements and expected to come up with a solution basedo on those requirements, luckily, we'll do the best to clarify what it is we are trying to build.

 Most companies sell some sort of product and service.
-For this 3 day lab we will simulate buidling an eCommerce application.
+For this project we will simulate buidling an eCommerce application.

 We will start talking about some of the objects that will be needed to be stored into mongo.

 ### Customers
 ----

-First of most all eCommerce applications has a notion of a Customer.
-Whenever you've purchased something from an online store you usually have to provide some information about you as a Customer.
-Some of the information provided is your name, email address, addresses(billing and shipping), phone numbers (home, work, etc), password, and it's very common to have a way to turn a customer on or off (soft deleting, thing of something like active that is a boolean).
+First, most eCommerce applications have a notion of a Customer.
+Whenever you've purchased something from an online store you usually have to provide some information about yourself as a Customer.
+Some of the information provided is your name, email address, addresses (billing and shipping), phone numbers (home, work, etc), password, and it's very common to have a mechanism to turn a customer "on" or "off" (soft deleting, think of something like "active" that is a boolean).

 ### Products
 ----

-There needs to also be notion of storing Products or Services.
+There needs to also be the notion of storing Products or Services.
 For this particular part, keep the Product model simple with a Name, Description, Price, and whether it's active or not (somtimes companies will want to turn things on and off).

 ### Orders